Simonlee711/Simonlee711.github.io/_pages/fmb.md

 # How to play game

-make sure you have pygame package installed
+Make sure you have pygame package installed
 ```
 pip install pygame==1.9.6
 ```